-Julien Chimot (1985) is a remote sensing scientist with specific interest in atmospheric trace gas, aerosol, cloud and surface observations from satellites for air quality and climate purposes.
-His scientific skills cover big data processing, advanced knowledge of multi and hyper spectral measurements from passive remote sensors, spectral signature analysis, use of radiative transfer modelling from the visible to the thermal infrared, broad range of atmospheric retrieval techniques (e.g. Optimal Estimation Methodology – OEM, Differential Optical Absorption Spectroscopy – DOAS and machine learning), and error estimation.
+Julien Chimot (1985) is a remote sensing scientist with specific interest in atmospheric composition (trace gas, aerosol, cloud) and surface satellite observations for air quality and climate purposes.
+His scientific skills cover big data processing, advanced knowledge of multi and hyper-spectral measurements from passive remote sensors, use of radiative transfer modelling from the visible to the thermal infrared, broad range of atmospheric retrieval techniques, (Optimal Estimation Methodology, Differential Optical Absorption Spectroscopy and machine learning), and error estimation.

-He received his Master specialized in Atmosphere, Ocean, and Environment monitoring in 2008 at the University Paul Sabatier in Toulouse, France.
-From 2008 to 2013, as R&D engineer, project manager & group coordinator for NOVELTIS (scientific R&D engineering company, Earth space-borne observations, ~50 employees, Labege Innopole, France), he was involved in a variety of projects fund by space agencies (e.g. CNES, ESA, EUMETSAT) related to atmospheric infrared satellite missions (IASI, MTG-IRS, GOSAT, Sentinel-5-UVNS, MicroCarb and CarbonSat), with a focus trace gas (e.g. CO2, CH4, & H2O) and temperature retrievals.
-He also contributed to some activities covering altimeter, and ocean colour topics.
+He received his Master specialized in Atmosphere, Ocean, and Environment monitoring in 2008 from the Paul Sabatier University in Toulouse, France.
+From 2008 to 2013, as R&D engineer and project manager for the French NOVELTIS company, he was involved in projects fund by space agencies (e.g. CNES, ESA, EUMETSAT) related to atmospheric infrared satellite missions (IASI, MTG-IRS, GOSAT, Sentinel-5-UVNS, MicroCarb and CarbonSat), with a focus on greenhouse gas (e.g. CO2, CH4) and temperature retrievals.
+He also covered altimeter, and ocean colour topics.

 A detailed CV (August 2017) is also available here